JurijsNazarovs/ParDim/README.md

     e.g.: relativeName = enc.gz, columnName = ctl => output = enc.ctl.gz
     *Note:* names for relativeName column is not changed
  2. Combine several files in one output
- 3. Create links for same files in different directories to save space
+ 3. Create links for same files in different directories to save space.

 *Note:* the name of the stage is reserved for a built-in ParDim script boostDownload.sh.
 If you would like to use your own downloading script, you